awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 ## Error: Could Not Find Subnet for AZ<a name="error-az-not-available"></a>
 + The Availability Zone might not be available to AWS Glue\.
 Create and use a new subnet in a different Availability Zone from the one specified in the message\.

-## Error: Job Run Exception for Connection List with Multiple Subnet or AZ<a name="error-connection-multiple-az-in-job"></a>

-When running a job, validation fails with the exception: `CONNECTION_LIST_CONNECTION_WITH_MULTIPLE_SUBNET_ID` and `CONNECTION_LIST_CONNECTION_WITH_MULTIPLE_AZ`\.
-+ If your job has multiple connections, they can't be in different Availability Zones or subnets\.
-Ensure that all connections in a job are in the same Availability Zone, or edit the job to remove connections so that only connections that are in the same Availability Zone are required\.

 ## Error: Job Run Exception When Writing to a JDBC Target<a name="error-job-run-jdbc-target"></a>

 When you are running a job that writes to a JDBC target, the job might encounter errors in the following scenarios: